 What is Jap Ji?

 Jap Ji Sahib is a prayer or a sacred poem composed by Guru Nanak shortly after he was enlightened.
 It is more than a prayer though, it is life-changing technology.
 Each stanza offers a healing or energetic alignment potential.
 Reciting Jap Ji aloud uses sound to bring total balance to your being.
 You do not need to be Sikh to benefit from it.
-It is usually chanted at the beginning of the Aquarian Sadhana given by Yogi Bhajan.
+It is usually chanted at the beginning of the Aquarian Sadhana.

 From Snatam Kaur: “Jap Ji, Guru Nanak’s Meditation of the Soul, is a direct transmission of his enlightenment experience, or Jal Samadhi.
 After 3 days under the river, Guru Nanak emerged to share his vision that all beings, no matter what their walk of life have the Divine Light within, and that we can each access that Light.
 Guru Nanak gave us Jap Ji as a way to experience our own enlightenment as our souls awaken in the recitation of these sacred words.”

 “Jap” means to repeat / chant / or recite, or to understand.
 Through repetition, we come to greater understanding.
 “Ji” and “Sahib” are words of respect.
 Ji can also mean “soul.”
 So through this bani, this collection of writing, we come to understand and connect with our soul, our true nature.